Attempted assassination of Rómulo Betancourt

-On 24 June 1960 there was an assassination attempt against Venezuelan President Rómulo Betancourt, ordered by the Dominican dictator Rafael Leónidas Trujillo.
+On 24 June 1960, Venezuelan President Rómulo Betancourt was wounded in an assassination attempt allegedly ordered by the Dominican dictator Rafael Leónidas Trujillo.

+The assassination attempt gained worldwide coverage and would boost Betancourt's image in both Venezuela and the greater Latin community in South America.
+While there was no definitive link to Trujillo, the failed attempt would be a major blow to his reputation and to relations between the Dominican Republic the USA, with the latter effectively cutting ties with the dictator by the end of the year.

 Background

-Betancourt had denounced the dictatorship of the Dominican Republic's Rafael Trujillo.
+Betancourt had denounced Rafael Trujillo's dictatorship in the Dominican Republic.
 In turn, Trujillo had developed an obsessive personal hatred of Betancourt and supported many plots by Venezuelan exiles to overthrow him.
 The Venezuelan government took its case against Trujillo to the Organization of American States, turning to diplomacy first over armed response to resolve the political conflict.
 This infuriated Trujillo, who ordered his foreign agents to assassinate Betancourt in Caracas.

 Attempt

-After multiple failed attempts stopped by Trujillo's allies against his wishes.
-On 24 June 1960, an incendiary car bomb placed in a parked vehicle was detonated as Betancourt's presidential car drove by Paseo Los Próceres, one of the main avenues of Caracas.
-Betancourt was badly burned in the assassination attempt, the driver was severely injured and his head of security was killed.
+After multiple failed attempts, which were stopped by Trujillo's allies against his wishes, an incendiary car bomb was detonated on 24 June 1960.
+The bomb was placed in a parked vehicle and detonated as Betancourt's presidential car drove by Paseo Los Próceres, one of the main avenues of Caracas.
+In the assassination attempt, Betancourt was badly burned, the driver was severely injured, and his head of security was killed.